WICG/attribution-reporting-api/EVENT.md

 - `destination`: an origin whose eTLD+1 is where attribution will be triggered for this source.

-- `source_event_id`: A string encoding a 64-bit unsigned integer which represents the event-level data associated with this source.
+- `source_event_id`: (optional) A string encoding a 64-bit unsigned integer which represents the event-level data associated with this source.
 This will be limited to 64 bits of information but the value can vary.
+Defaults to 0.

 - `expiry`: (optional) expiry in seconds for when the source should be deleted.
 Default is 30 days, with a maximum value of 30 days.
 The maximum expiry